-ARTICLE 36 - SAVINGS CLAUSE
+ARTICLE 35 - SAVINGS CLAUSE

 This AGREEMENT is subject to the laws of the United States, the State of Minnesota, and Hennepin County.
-In the event any provision of this AGREEMENT shall be held to be contrary to law by a court of competent jurisdiction from whose final judgment or decree no appeal has been taken within the time provided, such provision shall be voided.
+In the event, any provision of this AGREEMENT shall be held to be contrary to law by a court of competent jurisdiction from whose final judgment or decree no appeal has been taken within the time provided, such provision shall be voided.
 All other provisions shall continue in full force and effect.
 Upon written request of either party, the parties shall meet and negotiate on a substitute provision for the voided provision.

-ARTICLE 37 - SPECIAL LEAVE WITHOUT PAY
+ARTICLE 36 - SPECIAL LEAVE WITHOUT PAY

 - Section 1.
 Employees may participate in a Special Leave Without Pay Program as established by the Hennepin County Board of Commissioners.
-The Special Leave Without Pay Program period is from date of County Board Approval through December 31, 2021. - Section 2.
-Upon the request of either party, the EMPLOYER and the UNION shall meet and confer on the extension of this Special Leave Without Pay Program each year through 2021. - Section 3.
-The EMPLOYER's policy on use of Special Leave Without Pay (SLWOP) provides that employees may use SLWOP in cases where they would otherwise not take the leave.
-The EMPLOYER will therefore interpret its policy on SLWOP to allow SLWOP for Union Leave and Parenting Leave in cases where the employee would not otherwise take the leave.
+The Special Leave Without Pay Program period is from the date of County Board Approval through December 31, 2024. - The EMPLOYER's policy on the use of Special Leave Without Pay (SLWOP) provides that employees may use SLWOP in cases where they would otherwise not take the leave.
+The EMPLOYER will, therefore, interpret its policy on SLWOP to allow SLWOP for UNION Leave and Parenting Leave in cases where the employee would not otherwise take the leave.